godotengine/godot-docs/learning/step_by_step/scripting_continued.rst

 Creating nodes
 --------------

-To create a node from code, just call the ".new()" method (like for any other class-based datatype).
+To create a node from code, call the .new() method, just like for any other class based datatype.
 Example:

 ::